 Turn your garden into a serene oasis with a calming water feature such as a pond, a fountain or even a waterfall – here’s how…

-For many of us, this past year has shown us just how much we appreciate the great outdoors.
+For many of us, the past few years have shown us just how much we appreciate the great outdoors.

 If you’re lucky enough to have a garden, then chances are it’s been a valuable extra living area throughout lockdown, but now as we start to emerge from our enforced hibernation, there’s no reason to neglect it.

-Water features are a beautiful way of adding tranquillity and architectural flair to your outside space and, unlike garden furniture, there's still plenty of availability for this spring and summer.
+Water features are a beautiful way of adding tranquillity and architectural flair to your outside space and, unlike garden furniture, there's still plenty of availability for this summer.